nardib/TextAdventure/docs/GameGuide.md

 ### Commands

-**`Movement:`**
+**Movement:**

-The prime commands are those use to manage movments.
-In order to win the game, the user will be asked to move along the various rooms, examining all the walls, and to do that the following commands must be used.
+The primary commands are used to manage movements.
+To win the game, the user must move along the various rooms and examine all the walls; to do that, it is necessary to use the following commands:

-- north or n: Face the north wall.
+- `north` or `n`: Face the north wall.
-- south or s: Face the south wall.
+- `south` or `s`: Face the south wall.
-- east or e: Face the east wall.
+- `east` or `e`: Face the east wall.
-- west or w: Face the west wall.
+- `west` or `w`: Face the west wall.

-- cross DIRECTION: Move to the room in the specified direction (north, south, east, or west).
+- `cross DIRECTION`: Move to the room in the specified direction (north, south, east, or west).
 If no direction is specified, move in the currently faced direction.

-**`Interaction:`**
+**Interaction:**

-The user will need to use some items and to interact with others though the following commans.
+The user needs to use items and interact with others using the following commands:

-- look: Inspect the wall for items.
+- `look`: Inspect the wall for items.
-- inventory: Display the list of items in your inventory.
+- `inventory`: Display the list of items in your inventory.
-- take ITEM: Pick up a specific item in the room (if it is pickable).
+- `take ITEM`: Pick up a specific item in the room (if it is pickable).
-- use ITEM: Use an item from your inventory or the room.
+- `use ITEM`: Use an item from your inventory or the room.
 The item will disappear after use.

-- status: Show player health, inventory, and puzzle completion status.
+- `status`: Show player health, inventory, and puzzle completion status.
-- help: Display a short description of commands.
+- `help`: Display a short description of commands.

-It is also possible to reverse the moves made, and to save and load the status of the current match.
+It is also possible to reverse moves made and save and load the status of the current match:

-- undo or back: Revert to the last move.
+- `undo` or `back`: Revert to the last move.
-- save: Save the current game state.
+- `save`: Save the current game state.
-- quit or exit: Close the game window.
+- `quit` or `exit`: Close the game window.
 You may be prompted to save your game.

 ----------------------------------------------------------------------------------------------------------------------------------------

 ### Win & Loss

-Solve all riddles, use all objects, and complete the puzzles to unlock the exit door.
+Solve all riddles, use all items, and complete the puzzles to unlock the exit door.
 Fill the central room with stars obtained from the nine rooms to unlock the exit.

 If the player's health drops to zero due to enemy attacks, the game ends in a loss.